Momarchristensen/Better-Schology/README.md

 You can copy [config.example.json](config.example.json) as a starting point.
 The URL must use HTTPS and must not include a query string or fragment.
 Restart the app after changing the file.
 The configured server must support the same Schoology API and login flow.

+## Using the Windows Executable

+You do not need Python or Node.js to use the packaged Windows version.

+1. Open the project's GitHub page in your browser.
+2. Select **Releases** on the right side of the page.
+Do not download the files listed under the repository's regular **Code** menu.
+3. Open the newest release and download `Better-Schology.exe` from the **Assets** section.
+4. Move the downloaded file to a folder where you want to keep the app.
+Do not run it from inside the browser's download preview.
+5. Double-click `Better-Schology.exe`.
+If Windows displays a security warning, select **More info**, confirm that the publisher is expected, and choose **Run anyway**.
+6. Open `http://localhost:3498` in a browser if it does not open automatically.
+7. Sign in with your Schoology account.

+Keep the executable running while using the app.
+Close its console window to stop the local server.
+Your downloaded-file cache is stored separately in `%TEMP%\Better-Schology\cached_files`.

+To use a different Schoology server, start the executable once, edit `%APPDATA%\Better-Schology\config.json`, and restart the executable.
+The file is created automatically the first time the app starts.

 ## Setup

 Create and activate a virtual environment: